chelaxian/TG_Voice-Video_MSG/README.md

 ### Usage

 1. **Start the bot:**
-    Send `/start_voice_video_bot` to your Telegram "Saved Messages" chat.
+    Send `/start_voice_video_bot` to your Telegram "Saved Messages" chat or to public bot.

 2. **Send a file:**
-    Upload or repost an audio or video file to the "Saved Messages" chat.
+    Upload or repost an audio or video file to the "Saved Messages" chat or to public bot.

 3. **Provide chat/user ID:**
     After the file is processed, the bot will send you converted file and ask for the chat/user ID to send the file to.
 Enter the chat/user ID.